dlt-hub/dlt/docs/website/docs/dlt-ecosystem/destinations/databricks.md

 This should have your connection parameters and your personal access token.

-You will find your server hostname and HTTP path in the your cluster settings -> Advanced Options -> JDBC/ODBC.
+You will find your server hostname and HTTP path in the Databricks workspace dashboard.
+Go to "SQL Warehouses", select your warehouse (default is called "Starter Warehouse") and go to "Connection details".

 Example: